MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/domains-faq.md

 1. Select **Setup** in the [admin center](https://support.office.com/article/17d3ff3f-3601-466e-b5a1-482b31cfb791.aspx) to start the wizard.
 (Be sure to sign in to Office 365 first.)

-2. To become the Office 365 admin for your school, select the **Become an admin** option in Office 365.
+2. To become the admin for your school, select the **Become an admin** option in Office 365.

 3. You'll be prompted to add a TXT DNS record at the DNS host website for your domain.
 Why?
 Because by signing in at the DNS host and adding a record for your domain, you prove to Office 365 that you own the domain name.